legion-platform/kube-elb-security/README.md

 It is useful if your services with Type `LoadBalancer` having firewall restrictions.

 ## InCluster
-`./kube-elb-security -alsologtostderr`
+`/kube-elb-security -alsologtostderr`

  In that case all required information would be taken from AWS instance metadata

  ####Note
  Pod needs to be running on master node due to AWS InstanceProfile permissions

  ##Local
+ `go get github.com/legion-platform/kube-elb-security`
- `./kops-cluster-sg -logtostderr -inCluster=false -region=us-east-1 -vpc-id=vpc-01234567`
+ `go/bin/kops-cluster-sg -logtostderr -inCluster=false -region=us-east-1 -vpc-id=vpc-01234567`

  ##Services filter
  By default controller watches on services with label `app=ingress-nginx`